TahaCoder43/sway-config/README.md

 - [x] can take grimshots (screenshots)
 - [x] added scrolling capabilities in mouse mode (should work in horizontal :shrug:)

-### Suggestions
-- add command mode and move not as used commands there, like add a gauth shower command, and a terminal password manager shower command, (maybe same as launcher mode)
-- open websites in webview, and this should be in launcher mode

 ## TODO Bar

 - [] add a language indicator